idelfonsog2/idelfonsog2.github.io/README.md

 🎺 + 💃🏻 + 🕺🏻 = social interaction

-You don't need to talk when dancing Foxtrot, Salsa, Tango or Swing!
+You don't need to talk when dancing the Foxtrot, Salsa, Tango or Swing!

 #### _The Solution: Coming soon_